anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

 [ ] : Adding timestamp to question answering time
-[ ] : Convert all anwesha id to small case before saving in database [ ] : Anwesha ID -> Team Name (After SMPT, Plug and Play)
+[ ] : Convert all anwesha id to small case before saving in database [ ] : Anwesha ID -> Team Name (After SMPT, Plug and Play) [ ] : CSS fix for Cursor in Terminal

 ## TODO For Registraioint form
 [X] : TeamMembers -> TeamDetails